 Advocacy: help, aid, and support on behalf of another person.

-Anti-discrimination: the belief that everyone should be treated the same, no matter what their background, race, gender, etc.
+Anti-discrimination: the belief that no one should be treated differently than another based on elements of who they are.

 Appeal: a request to change a decision, often asked of a person in charge.